Myers-Briggs vs Spiritual Gifts: What's the Difference?

 The Fundamental Disconnect

+An ESTJ might assume they have the gift of administration.
+But an ESTJ could have the gift of encouragement or generosity.
 Personality type and spiritual gifting are independent variables.
 Assuming one predicts the other is like assuming your blood type predicts your career.

 Where Churches Get Confused

-"You are a thinker, not a feeler, so pastoral care is not for you."
+Using MBTI for ministry placement.
+You're an introvert, so don't be a greeter.
 Wrong.
-A thinker with the gift of mercy might offer the most practical and effective care precisely because they combine compassion with logic.
+An introvert with the gift of hospitality may be the warmest greeter in the building — they just need to recharge after.
+You're a thinker, not a feeler, so pastoral care isn't for you.
+Wrong.
+A thinker with the gift of mercy may offer the most practical and effective care precisely because they combine compassion with logic.
+Ministry placement should be based on gifting, not personality type.

+Skipping spiritual gifts entirely.
 Some churches have replaced spiritual gifts discovery with MBTI workshops.
-The personality profiles are interesting.
-But they do not tell you what God specifically equipped you to do for His kingdom.
+The personality profiles are interesting, but they don't tell you what God specifically equipped you to do for His kingdom.
+You can know your type and still be completely unaware of your spiritual gift.
+That's a problem.

 What MBTI Does Well

+- Self-awareness.
 Understanding your cognitive preferences helps you communicate better, manage conflict, and work more effectively with people who think differently.

+- Team dynamics.
 Knowing that your team has three INTJs and zero ESFPs explains certain dynamics — and helps you build more balanced teams.

 MBTI tells you nothing about: